M66B/FairEmail/FAQ.md

 Encryption is [Autocrypt](https://autocrypt.org/) compatible.
 For security reasons received messages are not decrypted automatically.
 Encryption/decryption is a pro feature.

-Sending inline PGP encrypted messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.
+Inline PGP in received messages is supported, but inline PGP in outgoing messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.

 S/MIME is not supported because it is not used much and because key management is complex.
 There are also [security concerns](https://security.stackexchange.com/a/83752).